yclim95/42cursus/00_Libft/README.md

 #### 1.28. [ft_itoa](https://github.com/yclim95/42cursus/blob/master/00_Libft/ft_itoa.c)

-1. char *ft_substr(char const *s, unsigned int start, size_t len);
+1. char *ft_itoa(int n);
 2. Parameters
-   1. s:  The string from which to create the substring.
-   2. start:  The start index of the substring in the
-   3. string ’s’.
-   4. len:  The maximum length of the substring.
+   1. n:  the integer to convert.
 3. Return value
-   1. The substring.
+   1. The string representing the integer.
    2. NULL if the allocation fails.
 4. External functs. : malloc
 5. Description
-   1. Allocates (with malloc(3)) and returns a substring from the string ’s’.
+   1. Allocates (with malloc(3)) and returns a string representing the integer received as an argument.
-   2. The substring begins at index ’start’ and is of maximum size ’len’.
+   2. Negative numbers must be handled.

 #### 1.29. [ft_strmapi](https://github.com/yclim95/42cursus/blob/master/00_Libft/ft_strmapi.c)

-1. char *ft_substr(char const *s, unsigned int start, size_t len);
+1. char *ft_strmapi(char const *s, char (*f)(unsigned int, char));
 2. Parameters
-   1. s:  The string from which to create the substring.
+   1. s:  The string on which to iterate.
-   2. start:  The start index of the substring in the
-   3. string ’s’.
-   4. len:  The maximum length of the substring.
+   2. f:  The function to apply to each character.
 3. Return value
-   1. The substring.
+   1. The string created from the successive applications of ’f’.
    2. NULL if the allocation fails.
 4. External functs. : malloc
 5. Description
-   1. Allocates (with malloc(3)) and returns a substring from the string ’s’.
-   2. The substring begins at index ’start’ and is of maximum size ’len’.
+   1. Applies the function ’f’ to each character of the string ’s’, and passing its index as first argument to create a new string (with malloc(3)) resulting from successive applications of ’f’.

 #### 1.30. [ft_striteri](https://github.com/yclim95/42cursus/blob/master/00_Libft/ft_striteri.c)

-1. char *ft_substr(char const *s, unsigned int start, size_t len);
+1. void ft_striteri(char *s, void (*f)(unsigned int, char*));
 2. Parameters
-   1. s:  The string from which to create the substring.
+   1. s:  The string on which to iterate.
-   2. start:  The start index of the substring in the
-   3. string ’s’.
-   4. len:  The maximum length of the substring.
+   2. f:  The function to apply to each character.
 3. Return value
    1. The substring.
    2. NULL if the allocation fails.
 4. External functs. : malloc
 5. Description
-   1. Allocates (with malloc(3)) and returns a substring from the string ’s’.
-   2. The substring begins at index ’start’ and is of maximum size ’len’.
+   1. Applies the function ’f’ on each character of the string passed as argument, passing its index as first argument.
+Each character is passed by address to ’f’ to be modified if necessary.

 #### 1.31. [ft_putchar_fd](https://github.com/yclim95/42cursus/blob/master/00_Libft/ft_putchar_fd.c)